A Luxury Sneaker That Won’t Crease? Meet the Idrese Nuno

 Compare that to:

-I think Oliver Cabell offers the best value of the all these premium leather sneakers, but the leather and sole are so much thicker on the Nuno, it looks better as it ages, and it’s got a cork midsole.
-I honestly think the Nuno is pretty good value.
+I think Koio offers the best value of the all these premium leather sneakers, but the leather and sole are so much thicker on the Nuno, it looks better as it ages, and it’s got a cork midsole.
+I honestly think the Nuno is pretty good value, and their higher price is justified.

 Idrese considers Koio biggest competitor, estimating that they cost 23 cents per wear versus Nuno’s 21 cents, assuming a 5-year lifespan.
 I suppose that means 10 percent better value, if you want to believe their numbers.

-A slight bummer with the buying process is that you have to wait 2 or 3 weeks for the shoes to be made for you once you order them.
+A slight bummer with Idrese’s buying process is that you have to wait 2 or 3 weeks for the shoes to be made for you once you order them.

 What I like about the made-to-order model is that once you click “buy,” people in Spain leap to life and start assembling your shoes for you.
 It can feel a bit more special — the shoes that arrive are indeed made for you.
-More practically, that model also helps to reduce the cost, because Idrese doesn’t have to pay for big warehouses to store product.
+More practically, the made-to-order model also helps to reduce the cost because Idrese doesn’t have to pay for big warehouses to store product.

 So, all fine reasons to do made-to-order.
 You just need to be accept a two-ish week wait.